opencv/opencv/modules/core/doc/dynamic_structures.rst

     :param graph: Graph

-    :param vtx_idx: Index of the removed vertex
+    :param index: Index of the removed vertex

 The function removes a vertex from a graph together with all the edges incident to it.
 The function reports an error